 Tell an Intelligible Story that Resonates with Your Audience

-Every advertising video should tell a story — and if a video does not tell a cohesive story it will not succeed.
+Every advertising video should tell a story — and if a video does not tell a cohesive story it is less likely to succeed.
 However, telling a story successfully is not the only thing that a video must do.
 Videos should be designed to accomplish specific goals — and should be deemed unsuccessful unless they make concrete and measurable progress towards achieving those goals.

 If viewers cannot immediately visibly identify a brand that is associated with video content, then it is likely that they will lose focus on the advertisement before they are able to develop an association between the brand and the content.

 Prominent Call to Action